fcrepo-exts/migration-utils/README.md

 ## Status

-Fedora 6 support is being actively developed, and is considered unstable until Fedora 6 is released.
+Fedora 6 support is production ready.
+Please use the latest production [release](https://github.com/fcrepo-exts/migration-utils/releases).

 ## How to use